scttgs0/FortApocalypse/README.md

 # Fort Apocalypse
-The original Atari 400/800 6502 assembly code for the classic game Fort Apocalypse.
+The original Atari 400/800 6502 assembly code, **migrated to the 64tass assembler**, for the classic game Fort Apocalypse.

 This is mainly being released for historical reasons.
-This requires a copy of SynAssembler to assemble.
+This requires a copy of [64tass](https://sourceforge.net/projects/tass64/) to assemble.

 ![Fort Apocalypse](images/FortApocalypse.gif)